ckoerber/covid-19-analysis/README.md

 # COVID-19 Analysis of NYC Data

-Notebooks in this repository provide Python tools for fitting variations of the [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) to COVID-19 data in a statistical context.
+This repo aims to provide tools which allow to characterize uncertainties in estimations of COVID-19 hospital admissions based on the [CHIME model](https://github.com/CodeForPhilly/chime).

+Implemented tools utilize the [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) and variations which add effects of social distancing measures and delay in hospitalizations.
-This allows us to extract model parameters like social distancing policies and initial infections with an estimated uncertainty.
+Simulations of these models are fitted to data in a statistical context which allows to extract model parameter distributions for, e.g., social distancing policies and initial infections.
-Models are applied to data provided by the [NYC Department of Health and Mental Hygiene (DOHMH)](https://github.com/nychealth/coronavirus-data) and predict a 1-2 week window.
+Fitted models are applied to data provided by the [NYC Department of Health and Mental Hygiene (DOHMH)](https://github.com/nychealth/coronavirus-data) to predict a 1-2 week window.

-## Details

-See the `doc/report` for more details.

 ## Disclaimer